 More recently, the seat height of the chairs has been changed from 41cm to 43cm.

 If you get lucky and find a good offer on the various websites, you can buy all of the three models, DSR, DSW and DAW, second-hand.
 A couple of obvious places to look would be eBay, Gumtree, Trendsales, groups on Facebook, local dealers of secondhand furniture in your town and auction websites such as Lauritz.

 Second-hand Eames’ chairs can have some scratches and imperfection, so always check the chairs thoroughly before buying.
 Do the surface of the seat and the back still look nice?
 Is the base firmly attached to the shell?

 The prices for these three designer chairs in the original version from the Danish resellers are:

 - DSW: 4.000kr. (£470 / $600)

 - DAW: 4.000kr. (£470 / $600)

 The price for a copy from Ireland is about a tenth of an original, while a second-hand fluctuate from seller to seller.

-Eames’ chairs DSW, DSR and DAW are all very comfortable, since the polypropylene moulds to fit the body.
-Thus, you do not need a cushion to sit comfortable in the chair.
-However, there are always individual preferences, so if you are among those who prefer to have an extra soft seat, this is of course an obvious option.
-The same applies if you for example are very sensitive to cold and want a little extra heat on your bottom or, if you for example need some extra padding between you and the plastic shell.
+The Eames’ chairs are all very comfortable since the polypropylene moulds to fit the body.
+Thus, you do not need a cushion to sit comfortably in the chair.
+However, there are always individual preferences, so if you are among those who prefer to have an extra soft seat, this is, of course, an obvious option.
+The same applies if you are very sensitive to cold and want a little extra heat on your bottom.